-ull7a.tex Week 7: am, 9.11.2016 In the insurance context (below), the Poisson points represent the claim arrivals, so the Poisson rate λ is the rate at which claims arrive; μ is the mean claim size.
+ull7a.tex Week 7: am, 8.11.2017 In the insurance context (below), the Poisson points represent the claim arrivals, so the Poisson rate λ is the rate at which claims arrive; μ is the mean claim size.
 So $\lambda\mu$ has the interpretion of a claim rate - rate at which money goes out of the company in claims.
 Just as the mathematics of the Black-Scholes model (Ch.
 VI) is dominated by Brownian motion, that of insurance is dominated by the Poisson and compound Poisson processes.
 These are the basic prototypes, and all we have time to cover in detail in this course.
 However, these are models, of reality, and reality is always more complicated than any model!
 Box's dictum (George Box, British statistician, 1919-2013): All models are wrong.
 Some models are useful.
 In more advanced work, more complicated and detailed models are needed.
 So there is plenty of scope for useful applications in the real world of any probability or statistics you know, or will learn!
 At the end of the course (VII.5), we discuss briefly some generalisations.
 But to note for now: the principal weakness of our assumptions here is the independence of claims.
 This is reasonable under normal conditions, but not during a crisis.
 Think of natural disasters such as major hurricanes, etc. §3.
 Renewal theory Renewal Processes Suppose we use components - light-bulbs, say - whose lifetimes X_1, X_2, \ldots are independent, all with law F on $(0, \infty)$.
 The first component is installed new, used until failure, then replaced, and we continue in this way.
 Write $$S_n := \sum{1}^{n} X_i, \qquad N_t := \max\{k : S_k \le t\}.$$ Then $N = (N_t : t \ge 0)$ is called the renewal process generated by F; it is a counting process, counting the number of failures seen by time t.
-Note that $$S{N(t)} \leq t$$ .
+Note that $$S{N(t)} \leq t.$$ Note.

-Note.
 For stochastic processes, notations such as N_t and N(t) are used interchangeably.

-Renewal processes are often used, but the only ones we need here are the

-Poisson processes - those for which the lifetime law is exponential.
+Renewal processes are often used, but the only ones we need here are the Poisson processes - those for which the lifetime law is exponential.
+LLN for renewal theory.

-The renewal function

-We saw above that

-$$N_t/t \to 1/\mu$$

-$(t \to \infty)$, a.s.